diepdaocs/similar-page-checker/README.md

 ## All the api has been documented in [Swagger UI](http://swagger.io/) ##
 * After run service by `python mani.py`, you can access to the Swagger UI by url `[HOST]:[PORT]/doc`, please view `main.py` file to see where the server host and port has been deployed.
 For example [http://107.170.109.238:8888/doc/](http://107.170.109.238:8888/doc/).
 * You can change to `host` and `port` from `app.run(debug=True, host='107.170.109.238', port=8888)` line in `main.py`.
 You can run service in debug mode by set parameter `debug=True`.
+* You can try the API calls and view API documents directly from Swagger UI.